 If you are considering adopting your stepchild or stepchildren, there are some things you will want to think about before taking the plunge.
 It is safe to assume that you love your stepchild, so let’s go over some things to make sure you have covered all your bases.

-In the beginning of a new marriage, you are in love and over the moon with happiness.
+At the beginning of a new marriage, you are in love and over the moon with happiness.
 Having romantic ideas of how the family dynamics will be is normal and sets a positive path forward.

-Should the marriage end in divorce, you will still need to have cordial communications with the child’s other parent in order to co-parent your child.
+Should the marriage end in divorce, you will still need to have cordial communications with the child’s other parent to co-parent your child.

 Other things to consider would be if your marriage ended in divorce, you would be financially responsible for half of the expense of raising the child.

 After a divorce, you would still be tied to your spouse for life, as you would both have a child together.
-Until the child turns 18 years of age, there will still be periods of time when the child resides with you.
+Until the child turns 18 years of age, there will still be periods when the child resides with you.

 No one wants to think about the possibility of divorce when things feel so right.
 Statistically, however, about half of all marriages end in divorce.

 Do I Need a Lawyer to Adopt My Stepchild?